Respiration in Organisms Important Questions Class 7 Science Chapter 10

 8: What will be the direction of diaphragm as we breathe in, and ribs move up or expand?

-Answer: Direction of diaphragm is upwards and ribs move up.
+Answer: Direction of diaphragm is downwards, and ribs move upwards.

 9: Where is diaphragm located in the human body?